Prose Tristan

-The Prose Tristan (French: [Roman de] Tristan en prose), also known as Tristan de Léonois, is a 13th-century Old French adaptation of the Tristan and Iseult legend into an extensive prose romance.
-It was the first work to fully integrate the Tristan narrative into the framework of the Arthurian legend, presenting Tristan as a member of the Round Table.
-The Prose Tristan was also the first major Arthurian prose cycle produced after the widely popular Lancelot-Grail (Vulgate Cycle), which had a particular influence on its later sections.
+The Prose Tristan (Note: Alternatively italicised as the Prose Tristan or the (minorcase) prose Tristan.)
+(French: [Roman de] Tristan en prose), also known as Tristan de Léonois, is a 13th-century Old French expanded adaptation of the Tristan and Iseult legend into a vast prose romance (although containing lyrical passages).
+It was the first work to fully integrate the Tristan narrative into the framework of the Arthurian legend, presenting Tristan as a top-tier member of the Round Table.
+The Prose Tristan was also the first major Arthurian prose cycle produced after the Vulgate Cycle, which had a particular influence on its later sections.
 Several distinct versions of the work exist, most notably the "short" and "long" versions.

+The Prose Tristan was one of the most popular, widely copied, and influential works in medieval European literature.
+It consequently became the definitive version of the Tristan story in the late Middle Ages and significantly influenced the subsequent Arthurian works such as the Post-Vulgate Cycle and Le Morte d'Arthur.
+Its strong impact on the Arthurian legend included the introduction of popular characters such as Palamedes, Dinadan, and Lamorak.